TCGV/GitRunner/README.md

 ![image](https://i.imgur.com/MvEk5Vk.png)

-In order to leave the scondary screen back to the container primary shell, type `CTRL + A + D`.
+In order to leave the secondary screen back to the container primary shell, type `CTRL + A + D`.

 ## Licensing